Phone interviews are used to screen candidates for a job and get a sense of what you’d be like to work with.

 - How you’ve worked on your weaknesses

-Whether they’re interested to hear more about your professional wins or they’re asking for clarification about any gaps in your resume, it’s your job to stay positive, like this candidate does in the following example:
+Whether they’re interested to hear more about your professional wins or they’re asking for clarification about any gaps in your resume, it’s best to stay positive, like this candidate does in the following example:

 How to answer